 Offering flavors from Seaweed to Sriracha, we steam sticky rice, soak it in fresh watermelon juice and coconut milk, and crisp it up for a crunchy and oh-so-satisfying finish.
 In fact, we dare you to try eating just one :)

-Other than delicious, what exactly is a Sticky-Rice Chip?
+Other than delicious, what exactly is a Thai Rice Chip?
 Get the scoop from Dang’s founder, Vincent Kitirattragarn.

 Q: Sticky Rice has been a staple food in Asia for thousands of years.
 As a Thai American, what is the significance of Sticky Rice for you and your family?